nl-rse/nl-rse.github.io/events/NL-RSE19.md

 ## What to expect?
 The conference will feature a range of talks, workshops, tutorials, and discussion sessions on research software, new technologies, and related topics.
 There will also be ample of time for discussion and networking.
+The full program will be announced soon.

 ## Call for Contributions
 The call for contributions is open until September 20!
 We hope to provide an inspiring program, and welcome talks, posters, and workshops on both technical